-You can visit hornbills in the Bronx Zoo’s World of Birds (celebrating its 50th anniversary in 2022!) as well as the Carter Giraffe Building, where they share an exhibit with dwarf mongooses, demonstrating the symbiotic relationship these very different animals share in the wild.
-You can watch the complex social interactions between these birds, hear their unmistakable calls, and learn more about the threats they face in the wild, the adaptations that help them to survive, and the work WCS is doing to protect them.
+You can visit sloths seasonally in the Bronx Zoo’s Children’s Zoo or by scheduling an in-person or virtual Wild Encounter.
+You’ll learn more about the threats they face in the wild, the adaptations that help them to survive, and the work WCS is doing to protect them.

 Animals around the world are going extinct 10,000 times faster than ever before.
 Your support will give them a fighting chance.